sn0b4ll/cheatsheets/Security/Offensive/Linux/LPE.md

 # Search for credentials
 ## DBs
 If mysql or mariadb is running, search for credentials in the config files for web apps.
 Sometimes there are hashes to crack and password reuse is a steady friend.

+# Check for autologin
+- Check for autologin
+- `/etc/autologin`